Driver's Station

 hostapd

 This process manages the wireless radio.
 Its considered a Swiss Army Knife of radio management, and is what powers most commercial access points under the hood.
 On the driver's station, it takes care of managing the point-to-point network that gets created when not using a field management system.
-Its managed and supervised by other parts of the system image and is stopped when the FSM is connected, which has the side effect of shutting down the local radio in the driver's station.
+Its managed and supervised by other parts of the system image and is stopped when the FMS is connected, which has the side effect of shutting down the local radio in the driver's station.
 This is important to reduce interference by having as few transmitting radios powered on as possible.

 gizmo-ds